Erick Erickson: Guns

-In December 2015, Erickson posted a picture of a bullet ridden copy of The New York Times that he had shot at.
+In December 2015, Erickson posted a picture of a bullet-ridden copy of The New York Times that he had shot at.
 That day's edition contained a front-page editorial in favor of gun control.

 Erickson spread a false story by RedState which claimed that 17-year old Parkland, Florida school shooting survivor David Hogg was not actually at the Parkland school when it was attacked.
-He later described Hogg as a "bully" after Hogg called for an advertiser boycott of right-wing Fox News host Laura Ingraham when she mocked him for not getting into a number of universities.
+He later described Hogg as a "bully" after Hogg called for an advertiser boycott of Fox News host Laura Ingraham when she mocked him for not getting into a number of universities.

 LGBT rights

 In August 2017, Erickson was one of several co-authors of the so-called Nashville Statement, which affirmed "that it is sinful to approve of homosexual immorality or transgenderism and that such approval constitutes an essential departure from Christian faithfulness and witness."
-The statement, which was described as a "vicious, anti-LGBTQ manifesto" by Human Rights Campaign, was quickly denounced by hundreds of Christian leaders.
+The statement, which was described as a "vicious, anti-LGBTQ manifesto" by the progressive activist group Human Rights Campaign, was attacked by some Christian leaders.

 Attacks on public figures

 In April 2009, Erickson described retiring Supreme Court Justice David Souter on his Twitter account as "the only goat fucking child molester to ever serve on the Supreme Court".
 In an appearance on The Colbert Report, Erickson said the statement was "not my finest hour."

 Erickson called Texas state senator Wendy Davis "Abortion Barbie".
 In a blog post, Erickson considered whether President Barack Obama was "shagging hookers" and wondered whether Michelle Obama (whom he called a "Marxist harpy") "would go Lorena Bobbit [sic] on him should he even think about it."
 Erickson argued that President Obama won the Nobel Peace Prize because of an "affirmative action quota."
 Erickson compared the Obama administration's health care communications director Linda Douglass to Nazi propagandist Joseph Goebbels.

 Augusto Pinochet

 In November 2018, Erickson tweeted that foreign aid to Guatemala, Nicaragua, Honduras, El Salvador and Mexico would be more effectively spent installing "Pinochet types" in these countries.
 He added that the US should "support strong leaders who support free market reforms and promote economic stability, even if with a heavy hand".
-When challenged on this proposal, Erickson replied "I'm hoping for some helicopters in this plan", a reference to the Death flights in Chile during Pinochet's regime.
+When challenged on this proposal, Erickson replied "I'm hoping for some helicopters in this plan", a reference to the death flights in Chile during Pinochet's regime.

 Kathryn Sikkink, a professor in International Relations at the Harvard Kennedy School, responded to Erickson's remarks.
 She noted that "Pinochet was a Chilean dictator who committed massive human rights abuses," and that Erickson got the "facts exactly backward.
 Recent history and social science don't show that authoritarian regimes stop people from fleeing across borders.
 They show that they make more people want to flee."